yukke42/waymo2bag/README.md

 ## Setup

-Download or create `waymo_open_dataset` package for Python2, because only packages for Python3 are provided officially.
+Download from here or create `waymo_open_dataset` package for Python2, because packages for Python3 are only provided officially.